ptomato/talks/tc39-2022-03/README.md

 - Asking for consensus on several minor normative changes:
   - Changes suggested by implementors ("adjustments")
   - Changes to make spec text accurately reflect the intentions of the champions ("bugs")
-- No discussions this time, just fixes
+- No big discussions this time, just fixes

 ---